nielskrijger/BreadcrumbsBundle/Resources/doc/index.md

 ### Step 1: Download ICEBreadcrumbsBundle

-The destination of the ICEBreadcrumbsBundle files are the `vendor/bundles/ICE/UserBundle` directory.
+The destination of the ICEBreadcrumbsBundle files is the `vendor/bundles/ICE/BreadcrumbsBundle` directory.

 While there are several ways to do this, we explain it here using the `deps` file.